Yews to Eucalypts

 James Prebble

-By 1840 James and his children, his new wife and two stepchildren landed in New Zealand with a newborn son John Aurora Prebble.
-The Aurora is the name of the ship that brought them to New Zealand.
+of the ship that brought them to New Zealand.
 John was born 12 days before they landed.
-They sailed to New Zealand as assisted immigrants, the first European settlement in what becomes known as Wellington.
+They sailed to New Zealand as assisted immigrants,.
+They were the first of the European settlement in what was then Petone (an anglicised mashup of the Maori word for the area they landed) and would later on when it was moved slightly be renamed as Wellington.
 A further child Thomas Prebble was born in 1842.

 At the age of seven on the 22nd September 1839, James sailed with his family and new step-relations from Gravesend in England to their new home in far off New Zealand.
 In an effort to quickly settle this new land the British Government collaborated with the newly formed New Zealand Company to send free settlers to people the new colony.